Eater (band): Later projects

 Blade made several attempts to create a solo career during the 1980s, but failed to secure a deal.
-In 2005, he published a book about his times with Eater and beyond, called The Secret Life of a Teenage Punk Rocker: The Andy Blade Chronicles (Cherry Red Books).
+In 2005, he published a book about his times with Eater and beyond, called The Secret Life of a Teenage Punk Rocker: The Andy Blade Chronicles (Cherry Red Books, part of the Cherry Red Records company).

 Reunions

 Eater reformed to play the first Holidays in the Sun festival, held in 1996 in Blackpool, and recorded two new songs in 1997 ("Going Down" and "Vegetable Girl") for a projected single that was never released.
 Both tracks later appeared on The Eater Chronicles 1976-2003 compilation, released in 2003 by Anagram Records.

 They played another reunion show on 14 May 1999 at the Brighton Centre, supporting Fugazi.

 Eater reformed again in 2006, playing a one-off gig at the 100 Club on 28 September, supported by T. V. Smith of the Adverts, and supporting Buzzcocks on 2 December (the 30th anniversary of their original tour) at The Forum.

-Andy Blade relaunched Eater in 2022, playing shows across The UK - an album is planned for release in 2023.
+Andy Blade relaunched Eater in 2022, playing shows across the UK – an album is planned for release in 2023.